Astros vs. Angels Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Shohei Ohtani and others are available when the Houston Astros visit the Los Angeles Angels at Angel Stadium of Anaheim on Monday (first pitch at 9:38 PM ET).
+Kyle Tucker is one of the players with prop bets for the taking when the Los Angeles Angels and the Houston Astros play at Angel Stadium of Anaheim on Tuesday (beginning at 9:38 PM ET).

 Bet on this matchup or its props with DraftKings!